 Figure 8: Influence of the population size on the optimization performance.
 Same conventions as Figure 4.

-The influence of the size of the IG (ratio of the total population) selected for mating was also assessed (Figure 9).
+The influence of the size of the IG (proportion of the total population) selected for mating was also assessed (Figure 9).
 It does not appear that this parameter is critical to the quality of the optimizations, provided it is not too big.
 A value of 50 % seems a wise choice.

 Figure 9: Influence of the intermediate population (IG) ratio on the optimization performance.
 Same conventions as Figure 4.